 We raise 35% in foundation and corporate grants; 17% in donations from our audience members; 6% in income from our reserve funds; 5% in fees and ad revenue; and 4% in public support (city, state and federal combined).

-Over the last few years several foundations have reduced or eliminated their arts support.
-While public grants have held steady for a year or two now, funding from the NEA, Philadelphia Cultural Fund, and Pennsylvania Council on the Arts remains difficult to predict.
+Over the past decade, some foundations and corporations have reduced or eliminated their support for performing arts organizations like ours.
+While public grants have held steady, funding from the NEA, Philadelphia Cultural Fund, and Pennsylvania Council on the Arts can be difficult to predict.

-How can you make up for the loss of institutional support?
+How do you make up for a reduction in institutional grants?